-It is not a new insight that fieldwork in so-called ‘conflict zones’ poses unique challenges to research ethics in terms of the obligations of the fieldworker, responsibility towards those with whom we do fieldwork, as well as the attendant difficulties in establishing trust and long-term relationships (see for example Wood 2009, Vlassenroot 2006).
+It is not a new insight that fieldwork in so-called ‘conflict zones’ poses unique challenges to research ethics in terms of the obligations of the fieldworker, responsibility toward those with whom we do fieldwork, as well as the attendant difficulties in establishing trust and long-term relationships (see for example Wood 2009; Vlassenroot 2006).
 Many anthropologists have also highlighted the dangers of conducting fieldwork among hostile groups and perpetrators (Sluka 1995).
 Others have discussed the epistemological consequences of analysis and interpretation in settings where it is difficult to build rapport and trust.
 How does the researcher’s conceptualization of a ‘conflict zone’ and violence, including gratuitous violence, affect both the researcher and those ‘being researched’?
-Furthermore, anthropologists have discussed how researchers themselves cope with violence and trauma and how ‘existential shocks’ (Robben & Nordstrom 1995) affect analysis and theory building (see for example Cyanne and Simoni 2014, Kovats-Bernat 2002).
+Furthermore, anthropologists have discussed how researchers themselves cope with violence and trauma and how ‘existential shocks’ (Robben and Nordstrom 1995) affect analysis and theory building (see for example Cyanne and Simoni 2014; Kovats-Bernat 2002).
 A further identified concern are the analytical problems that might arise if researchers begin to empathize with perpetrators or fall into what Antonius Robben (1996) calls ‘ethnographic seduction’.
 We might misinterpret our own friendly feelings for our informants as ‘good data’, thereby compromising the kind of objectivity and critique that is essential to any analysis (Jauregui 2013: 144).
 Other scholars have raised the possibility of the political hazards associated with conducting research among perpetrators of violence.
 The perpetrators themselves may feel empowered by the recognition and attention given to them by researchers; furthermore, the researcher, by writing about groups and people who commit violence, may also become unintentionally responsible for reproducing ideologies of violence or even accused of culpability.
 These are all legitimate concerns.
 Research is never a neutral exercise (Cloeke et al. 2000), but where a peaceful setting may serve to mask the tensions between different interests and objectives, fieldwork in a conflict zone polarizes these tensions, throwing them into sharp relief.
 Even though fieldwork in insecure settings poses ethical and moral challenges, many anthropologists, including the authors cited above, argue that it is essential that we engage with those who carry out violence if we are to improve our understanding of conflict and of the root causes of violence.
 I will elaborate this issue by describing my Ph.D. fieldwork with a group of rebel combatants in eastern Congo.